 architecture in space, music in timesimilarity between the limit in architecture and sculpture and the present in musicboth limit and present have no size but are the origin of all sizes

 Chillida’s very precise work is very beautiful when done perfectly, when the artist takes the subject, the matter, and moves it as it is capable of going because it is this material.
 The shadow of the piece reflected in the rain puddle in the picture with me, shows what this piece was supposed to be about: the splitting of a large round hank of steel, and drawing it out into these nubbish forms.
 Most of Chillida’s sculptures are simply beautiful, many are more beautiful than this one.
+This one is less satisfying for me; I have to guess about the craftsmanship, the splitting of the large round plug of steel.
+It looks faked.
+The pleasure, to me, of Chillida’s sculpture is that the process is obvious and honest, even if the final piece is a completely abstract form.
+The sculptures in the show, pictured here, would look like nothing if you were driving by them as public art.
+They look uninteresting in this picture, I know.
+But in their presence they show you exactly how they were made, how steel moves, how alabaster can be carved.
+You may be yawning but Mark Rothko knew what I’m talking about.
+He called his own work, dangerously close to nothing.

 The first piece, the Glass, was pleasant, but took me back again to the Chillida – tonight the sisters seem like artisans not artists.
 The piece just another competent number like a sufficient piece of public art.
 Maybe Bruckner was just a toiling craftsman back in 1800s Vienna, too, but the conductor, Jaap van Zweden, made it art, this night.